 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash.
 The Company places its cash with high credit quality financial institutions and, by policy, generally limits the amount of credit exposure to any one financial institution.
-The Company has a credit risk concentration as a result of depositing \$454,369 of funds in excess of insurance limits in a single bank.
+The Company has a credit risk concentration because of depositing \$1,866,875 of funds in excess of insurance limits in a single bank.